ga-curriculum/github-collaboration/merging-and-merge-conflicts/README.md

 git checkout -b feature/new-feature-two
 ```

-Open the file and make a change to the file.
+Create and make changes to a new file.
 Once you have made the change, add and commit the changes.
 Check back out to the `main` branch:

 ```bash
 git checkout main